-Video portals were traditionally a subset of video content management offerings, but we see a growing enterprise demand for them as a standalone category.
-The reason is simple: Video is growing rapidly as an enterprise content type, and traditional portals were not architected to support video.
+Video portals were traditionally a subset of video content management offerings (what we now refer to as enterprise video), but we see a growing enterprise demand for them as a standalone category.
+The reason is simple: video is growing rapidly as an enterprise content type, and traditional portals were not architected to support video.

 By making video “documents” easier to classify, manage, find, and use, video portals will hasten the advance of video as a major enterprise content type.